SC-TPP/PowerBI-Public/README.md

   ### [Indicator Status Index](https://github.com/SC-TPP/PowerBI-Public/blob/master/Calculated%20Columns/Indicator%20Status%20Index.dax)
   This provides an example of how to make an status index column in dax for use with KPI visuals etc.
   ### [Convert Arc Epoch DateTime](https://github.com/SC-TPP/PowerBI-Public/blob/master/Calculated%20Columns/Convert%20Arc%20DateTime.m)
   Arc Data sources will provide dates in Epoch format.
-This m code will convert this to a datetime format the PowerBI can mark correctly.
+This m code will convert this to a datetime format the PowerBI can use correctly.
   ### [Convert HTML Rich Text](https://github.com/SC-TPP/PowerBI-Public/blob/master/Calculated%20Columns/Convert%20HTML.m)
   Code that can be pasted into the add column dialogue to convert HTML rich text and special characters to plain text.